New Year's Day (Monday)

 Last weekend of October

-Clocks go back for winter at 02:00 on Sunday 29 October.
+Clocks go back for winter at 02:00 on Sunday 28 October.
 Same weekend as the UK goes over to Greenwich Mean Time.
 Prepare for five months of unremitting gloom.
+You won't see much daylight outside of weekday working hours.
 See also Last Weekend of March.
 A good time to switch to winter tyres, as normal tyres' grip starts deteriorating at around +6 degrees C.

 A national holiday, with 80% of Poles visiting the graves of their departed family members.
 Cemeteries are ablaze with candles and votive lamps, bought in the preceding weeks in their tens of millions.
 Day often coincides with first frosts of the year, fogs and poor driving conditions just as half of Poland takes the road.
 Avoid large urban cemeteries (huge traffic jams).
 Take care driving, as the number of Poles killed in road accidents is higher than at any other time of year.
 The US tradition of Hallowe'en has failed to get much traction in modern Poland largely because of the intense and very real significance of 1 November.

-Marking Poland's re-emergence as a nation state in 1918, a national holiday celebrated with military parades, patriotic speeches and a day off work.
+Marking the centenary of Poland's re-emergence as a nation state in 1918, this national holiday celebrated with military parades, patriotic speeches and a day off work.
 National flags will be flown.
-Sadly, another occasion when nationalists tend to clash with lefties in city centres.
+Possibility of politically motivated clashes in city centres.

-Because this public holiday falls on a Saturday, employees are entitled to a day off in lieu.
-This needs to be taken within the month of November, according to a verdict in this matter by the Constitutional Tribunal.
+Because this public holiday falls on a Sunday, employees are not entitled to a day off in lieu.

 Another of the popular names-day in Poland.
 Traditionally, this involves raising a glass or two to Andrzej (or Jędrzej in Old Polish) and wish him ‘wszystkiego najlepszego z okazji imienin!’
 It is also a night for telling fortunes, divining the future from pools of wax as they solidify on the surface of a bowl of water.
 A big night out, so take care when driving home in the dark and the cold.
 Also Scotland’s national day, so if you’re a Scot, a good excuse to mix two traditional event.